Akreson/akreson.github.io/_posts/en/2023-06-14-entropy-encoding-part2.md

 ## Introduction

-The group of methods for encoding еntropy that can do this by using fractional of code length is called arithmetic coding (AC for short).
+The group of methods for encoding еntropy that can do this with a fractional part of code length is called arithmetic coding (AC for short).
 In this part, we will look at how the classical version of AC works.
 If you are planning to use one of the AC methods in your project, it’s better to check if it is under patent or something.

-if you have decided to really delve into compression, then facing AC is inevitable.
-When you hear for the first time that there is a possibility to encode something using fractional bit lengths, it feels like something crazy.
+if you have decided to really delve into compression, then facing with AC is inevitable.
+When you hear for the first time that there is exist a possibility to encode something using fractional bit lengths, it feels like something crazy.
 My introduction to AC was completely wrong and confusing because I started from scratch and didn’t understand what I was trying to figure out at all.
 I also started with a fairly new AC method, which was also very wrong without knowing the basics.
 It’s just at that time I thought it was the same, conceptually this may be true, but they have different implementations and properties.
-That’s why I know for myself that if you start learning how AC works, knowing only its name, it can be quite frustrating.
-At the end I listed materials that if I had found at start would save me a lot of time in understanding AC.
-I'll try to give just another form of explanation with code examples, which I hope will help to build the picture of how this work faster.
+That’s why I know for myself that if you start learning how AC works, knowing only its "name", it can be quite frustrating.
+At the end I listed materials that if I had found at start would saved me a lot of time in understanding AC.
+I'll try to give just another form of explanation with code examples, which I hope will help to build the picture of how it works faster.

-The main idea of AC encoders is to try to increase (or decrease) the base by the amount of entropy needed to encode the probability, in such a way that it will then be possible to unambiguously decode this increase (depending on the encoder, it can be both FIFO or LIFO).
+The main idea of AC encoders is to try to increase (or decrease) the base by the amount of entropy needed to encode symbol with some probability, in such a way that it will then be possible to unambiguously decode this increase (depending on the encoder, it can be both FIFO or LIFO).
 When I said to increase by entropy, I meant the following operation: our base is 16384 which is $log_2 = 14$ bits.
-We have to encode a probability 0.9 that requires 0.15 bits.
+We have to encode a symbol with a probability of 0.9 that requires 0.15 bits.
 Now our base will be equal to 14.15 bits of entropy.
 That means if we repeat this operation 5 times, our base will be 15 bits.
 We encoded 6 values, but our base has grown only by 1 bit.
 This is just an illustration of what I mean, so don’t focus on it, but in this way, with pinch of math, this is what happens.
 How exactly the base is represented and the increase happens depend on the AC realization.
 Very soon we will see how we can do this, but first, we can make some conclusion.
 Our base should be big enough to have the capability to encode values in itself.
 For example, $log_2 \ 4$ - $log_2 \ 2$ will be 1 bit, but it’s obvious that this not the same as $log_2 \ 32768$ - $log_2 \ 16384$ where difference also 1 bit.
 In the first case, we just don’t have enough resolution to encode something in between.

 ## Big picture